 Gerry is a retired university teacher of nursing.
 An inductee of the Montana Outdoor Hall of Fame, she has served as president of MWA's Island Range Chapter twice and was president of the MWA State Council from 2002 to 2006.
 She enjoys hiking, backpacking, skiing, and canoeing.

 Before retiring, Len was a supervisor of building projects at U.S. embassies around the world, and once ran his own outfitting and guide business.
 He also serves as president of MWA's Island Range chapter.

-Allison is seasonal worker for the U.S. Forest Service.
+Allison is a writer and seasonal worker for the U.S. Forest Service.
 She serves as board secretary of MWA's Flathead-Kootenai Chapter Board.

 Charlie was a Butte-Silver Bow County Commissioner for 20 years.
 He is a past chairman and longtime director of Back Country Horsemen of Montana, and has served on various National Forest related committees and working groups.
 He is currently Chairman of the Butte-Silver Bow Urban Forest Board.